-- taken an equivalent course at another institution;
+transferred an equivalent course (or calculus or statistices) from another institution;

 There is an equivalency test for LSP 121 that students can take, but